 Not only that canned sardines are cheap, but they are also healthy for people with diabetes.
 They contain high levels of vitamin D and calcium, as well as omega-3s, which makes them a great addition to a diabetes diet.

 However, skip brands high in salt.
 You can have sardines on their own, or added to other dishes.
 What’s more, you can even try grilling them fresh.

 Other great seafood sources of omega-3 fatty acids include bream, oysters, mussels, mullet, snapper, and barramundi.

-There are even some studies which show that eating seafood regularly, twice a week, may lower the risk of type 2 diabetes in populations with a high prevalence of overweight and obesity.
+There are even some studies that show that eating seafood regularly, twice a week, may lower the risk of type 2 diabetes in populations with a high prevalence of overweight and obesity.